 - You stop being entitled to an element of tax credits and your award is not adjusted quickly.

 - Challenge the amount of the overpayment (because you think you were not overpaid, or the amount of the overpayment is wrong).
-You will need to ask for the decision to be looked at again, usually within 30 days.
+You will need to ask for the decision to be looked at again.
 If you are still not happy, you can appeal.

 - And/or complain about HMRC’s delays or mistakes.